ossf/scorecard-action/multi-repo-action/README.md

     - `admin:org > read:org`
 3. REPO_LIST (OPTIONAL) - repository names under the organization that the workflow should be added to.
 If not provided, every repository will be updated.

-Another PAT should also be defined inside of `scorecards.yml` using steps defined in [scorecard-action](https://github.com/ossf/scorecard-action#pat-token-creation).

 ## Execution

 Execute this process by running `go run org-workflow-add.go` in the command line.
 Output will be produced for each successfully updated repository.